elixir-lang/elixir/lib/elixir/pages/operators.md

 end
 ```

-To use the newly defined operators, we **have to** import the module that defines them:
+To use the newly defined operators, you **have to** import the module that defines them:

 ```elixir
 iex> import MyOperators